Azure/bicep-registry-modules/avm/res/hybrid-compute/machine/extension/README.md

 # Arc Machine Extensions `[Microsoft.HybridCompute/machines/extensions]`

 This module deploys a Arc Machine Extension.
+This module should be used as a standalone deployment after the Arc agent has connected to the Arc Machine resource.

 ## Navigation